 - Jones Act claims,

 - or claims for limitation of liability.

-The legal complexities surrounding the terms Jones Act, unseaworthiness and limitation illustrate the importance of having an attorney who can examine the facts of your case and apply them to appropriate laws to best execute an effective cause of action for your boat accident claim.
+The legal complexities surrounding the terms Jones Act, unseaworthiness and limitation illustrate the importance of having a New Orleans boating accident lawyer who can examine the facts of your case and apply them to appropriate laws to best execute an effective cause of action for your boat accident claim.

 Boating Accidents as a Result of Product Defects

 Although most boat accidents occur as a result of someone’s negligence on the water, a thorough investigation of the accident may reveal that a product defect in the watercraft caused the accident and resulting injuries.
 Where a defect in the product has been found, your claim may be against the actual manufacturer of the product or if the manufacturer used parts in their boat or jet ski that were produced by a third-party manufacturer, you may have a claim against them as well.